 If parents become separated or divorced after the FAFSA was filed, the family may request a review of their special circumstances by completing a Special Condition Form, which is a way of reporting a drastic change in the family’s situation causing a major reduction in income.

 If the student is planning to get married, careful consideration should be given in deciding whether to file the financial aid application before or after the wedding date.
 A student cannot put a future date on the application because they plan to be married by that date.
-It is strongly recommended that a student makes an appointment with a financial aid counselor to discuss their marriage plans and the effect on student aid in detail.
+It is strongly recommended for a student to make an appointment with a financial aid counselor to discuss their marriage plans and the effect on student aid in detail.